Pathological people pleaser?

 How’s that going, girl?
 Wait, let me guess.

-You’re late submitting the job report, which is not even your call.
-What did you get into that for, you ask yourself… if even when asked, you thought, what the hell?
-But instead, you said, no problem.
 So, hopefully, you’ll do it at some point between now and dawn.
-And you still don’t know how to tell your boyfriend that you promised to go to your family again this weekend, even though you had already promised to go with him to the game this time.
+And you still don’t know how to tell your boyfriend that you promised to go to your family again this weekend.
+Even though you had already promised to go with him to the game this time.

 You are doing all this while you are going to drop off your friend’s friend, which takes you 20 minutes of detour even though you were already quite late for your appointment.